-‘Everyone with a vagina has a natural bacterial flora that’s there to keep a good balance,’ explains Dr Rosén.
+‘The vagina has a natural bacterial flora that’s there to keep a good balance,’ explains Dr Rosén.
 It’s because of this natural bacteria that the cervical mucus in the vagina always has a smell.
 You may also experience changes throughout your menstrual cycle as the pH balance in your vagina changes.

-So, what does a vagina normally smell like?
 Dr Rosén says that it usually ranges from a slightly tangy or sour smell to a more metallic smell around or after your period.
 ‘Generally, if you’re feeling well and your vaginal odour or discharge isn’t unusual for you, there’s no reason to worry.’

 Here are 8 common causes of vaginal odour and when to talk to a doctor: